cyang0128/Nutritional-epidemiologic-ontologies/README.md

 This repository includes:
-1) one developed ontology for nutritional epidemiologic research.
+1) one ontology for nutritional epidemiologic research.
 It was developed according to three well-developed standards agreed by nutrition science community.
 2) Python code to manage a graph database of nutritional epidemiologic research.

 # Ontology for Nutritional Epidemiology (ONE)